Whatsupas/Password-generator/README.md

                            [B] 2 lower letters at random position [C] 1 digit at random position
                            [D] 3 special characters (%, ^, & ...) at random position
-                           [E] From 1 to 7 randomly, random characters
+                           [E] From 1 to 7 randomly, random characters at the end of password